urdms102/dms102-course-documentation/assignment02-dart-gist/instructions.md

 I am taller than Zoe by a factor of 4.8:1.
 **************************
 Favorite Song
-My favorite song is the one about bottles of beer.
+Zoe's favorite song is the one about bottles of beer, except she likes cat food.
 It goes like this:
-99 bottles of beer on the wall...
+99 cans of cat food on the wall...
-98 bottles of beer on the wall...
+98 cans of cat food on the wall...
-97 bottles of beer on the wall...
+97 cans of cat food on the wall...
 ...you get the idea
 ```

-The above output can be written in Dart using all six *things that computers can do*.
+*The above output can be written in Dart using all six things that computers can do.*

-**Another Requirement:** you must use plenty of comments in your Dart code to explain what's what.
+**Another Requirement:** you must use plenty of comments in the Dart code to explain what's what and to demonstrate you know how the code works.
+Also, highlight your use of each of the *six things* in the comments.

 ## Turn it in